rickithadi/bigduckmusic.com/src/pages/features/2020-11-24-weekly-picks-22nd-november-2020.md

   - culenasm
   - whirring
 ---
-**Our top picks this week - featuring dreamy r'n'b from Leeray, anthemic shoegaze from culenasm, and cathartic indie pop from whirring.**
+**Our top picks this week - featuring dreamy R'n'B from Leeray, anthemic shoegaze from culenasm, and cathartic indie pop from whirring.**

 # Leeray